richja/paid-notify/readme.md

 ### Adding new website
 1. Add to `sites` directory in `content.js`
 2. Add domain to matches in manifest
+3. Bump version in manifest
+4. Test locally and create a pull request

+See [this commit](https://github.com/richja/paid-notify/commit/94c5840020e676cad1e8991aeda69ba078f58a17) for an example.

 ### Using Gulp tasks
 1. Run `npm install` to get Gulp ready